saleor/saleor/docs/architecture/payments.rst

 Saleor supports 3-D Secure but whether it's used depends on the payment processor and the card being used.

-Fraud protection
+Fraud Protection
 ----------------

 Some of the payment backends provide automatic fraud protection heuristics.
 If such information is available Saleor will show it in the order management panel.

-Authorisation and capture
+Authorisation and Capture
 -------------------------

 Some of the payment backends support pre-authorising payments.